LSSTDESC/qp/docs/user_guide/troubleshooting.md

 ## Scipy update

-This code inherits a number of classes from <inv:#scipy.stats>, specifically `rv_continous` and `rv_frozen`.
+This code inherits a number of classes from <inv:#scipy.stats>, most importantly `rv_continous` and `rv_frozen`.
 If you are suddenly experiencing issues where the code was previously working, it may be that SciPy has an update that has broken something.

 ## Conversion